 I found corn tortillas and fresh jalapeños the other day in the market and decided to mix things up a bit and make this layered enchilada casserole.
-I'm glad I did, because it turned out amazing - I absolutely loved it.
-I made my own enchilada sauce because it's so easy to do and I think it tastes way better than store bought, but if you have a favorite brand, by all means use it.
+I’m glad I did, because it turned out amazing – I absolutely loved it.
+I made my own Quick ‘n Easy Enchilada Sauce because it’s so easy to do and I think it tastes way better than store bought, but if you have a favorite brand, by all means use it.

 here’s a video showing how to make it:

 Quick & Easy Creamy Enchilada Casserole

 - Prep Time: 20 minutes